-The Education Center-South, Pima Community College's newest facility, serves Tucson's Southwest community.
+The Education Center-South, Pima Community College's newest facility, serves Tucson's southwest community.
 Day, evening and Saturday classes provide students with the opportunity to take university transfer courses as well as vocational education and special interest classes.
 A curriculum in English as a Second Language supports educational opportunities for the limited English proficient.
 Education Center-South is located at the Tucson Airport Center, 2859 E. Elvira.
-Enrollment is more than 700 at Education Center-South.
+Enrollment is more than 800.